Usage

 Policy inference

-On the GPU laptop, start the policy server with the desired checkpoint path:
+To run policy inference, start the policy server on the GPU laptop with your desired checkpoint path:

 python policy_server.py --ckpt-path <checkpoint-path>

-On the mini PC, establish an SSH tunnel to the policy server running on port 5555
+On the mini PC, create an SSH tunnel to the policy server:

 Next, run main.py